 The anticipation of winning triggers dopamine release, creating a sense of euphoria and motivation to continue gambling.
 This cycle can lead to repetitive behavior as individuals chase the rewarding feeling associated with dopamine release, highlighting the allure of gambling for many.

-Impulse Control and Decision-Makingimage of a person sitting
+Impulse Control and Decision-Making

 Gambling can impact impulse control and decision-making processes in the brain.
 The thrill of uncertainty and the potential for rewards can override rational decision-making, leading individuals to take impulsive actions while gambling.